Aunt Helen

 It's all about Aunt Helen, the family I’ve never known.

-In the oven there is cornbread, for butter and blue table salt,
+In the oven there is cornbread, soft butter and blue table salt,

-Fresh fruit in the cellar fridge and adventures with Charles Kuralt.
+Fresh fruit is in the cellar fridge and adventures with Charles Kuralt.

 It’s a quiet that feels normal, I never felt alone,